 If you use PCA, the data of your private certificates is stored on Certificate Management Service servers in the Germany (Frankfurt) region.

 PCA is suitable for the scenarios in which you need to encrypt internal application data by using cryptographic technologies.
 In these scenarios, regulatory requirements and industry standards are not involved.
 The cryptographic technology of PCA enables secure data transmission, data encryption and decryption, and identity authentication between internal applications.
 These applications include internal office automation (OA) and human resources (HR) systems.

-The first time you create a private CA, you must create a private root CA. Then, you can obtain one private root CA and one private intermediate CA. You can create more private intermediate CAs for the existing private root CA based on your business requirements.
+The first time you create a private CA, you must create a private root CA. Then, you can obtain one private root CA and one private intermediate CA. Later, you can create more private intermediate CAs for the private root CA.

 For more information, see Claim a refund.

 Notice You cannot claim a refund for a private CA that is enabled.